hn/seagate-blackarmor-nas/README.md

 All the NAS 4XX series products have the same motherboard and 4-bay enclosure.
 The second digit in this number scheme refers to the number of drives that ship with the device: no drives (NAS 400), 2 drives RAID 1 (NAS 420) and 4 drives RAID 5 (NAS 440).

-:warning: Warning: The use of hard disk slots 1 and 2 of the NAS 4XX is currently experimental!
-To date, these slots only work at all if you limit drive speed to 1.5Gb/s by setting a jumper on the back of the drive - [see details](#NAS-440-patch-details).
-Hard disk slots 3 and 4 work properly, but the functionality, data integrity and reliability of slots 1 and 2 have not been tested.
+:warning: Warning: Only hard drive slots 3 and 4 can be used for installation.
+The driver for hard drive slots 1 and 2 requires a [special kernel patch](ahci-mv-dkms-1.0/ahci-6121-irq-order.patch), which is not compiled until the system installation is complete.
+More details [here](#NAS-440-patch-details).

 ## Install Debian GNU/Linux